nogibjj/fsharp-template/README.md

 # live-coding-csharp (Can use as a GitHub Codespaces Template for .NET 7 with F#)

+### Lesson 4:  Continue to explore the pig latin example

+Didn't fully grok yet, and need to explore and get interactive fsharp working!

 ### Lesson 3: Build a phrase repeater without library

 TO DO:  Look at the C# System.Command CLI library.
 Does it work with F#?

 ### Lesson 2:  Checkout building the app into something that accepts arguments